What substances are in PRIO?

 Go to the Endocrine Disruptor Lists External link.

-Read more about the Montreal protocol External link.
+Read more about the Montreal Protocol.
+External link.

 Substances with reference PBT/vPvB assessments, ECHA are suspected PBT/vPvB substances which do not have a harmonised classification for PBT/vPvB according to CLP or concluded to be a PBT/vPvB substance in REACH or the Stockholm Convention.